PilzDE/pilz_industrial_motion/pilz_store_positions/README.md

 After moving the robot to the desired position, you can store the current position to file.

 To save the current robot pose as ros_msg to a file use `rosrun pilz_store_postions store_current_pose`.
-The generated file can be included into your pilz_robot_programming script as follows:
+The generated file is stored at your current directory as `points.py` and can be included into your pilz_robot_programming script as follows:

 ```
 #!/usr/bin/env python